Explore 360

 If 360 are securing your flights, you will either be departing Kathmandu on a day flight, arriving back to the UK the same day, or you will depart on an evening / night flight and arrive back into the UK the next day (Day 23).

 This will be dictated by flight routes, times and costs and if you tick “flights included”, then 360 team will do their utmost to find the most appropriate flights, giving you the best options.
 Please do let the office team know at the time of booking if you have a preference, and we will always do our best to accommodate.
-If you have an additional half day in Kathmandu then you will have some more time to continue exploring, pick up some final souvenirs or simply enjoy some down time in this fascinating city.

 These are subject to minor changes depending on flight arrival and departure times, weather, group dynamics and fitness and so on, but the itinerary outlined provides an excellent indication of the trek and what you will experience.